 Risk, Banking and Financial Services have continued to perform steadily year-on-year; the main focus of hiring has been regulatory driven, however Brexit has also played a key role.
 Some teams in London have had hiring freezes implemented due to all the uncertainty surrounding the UK’s exit from the European Union.
 This in turn has had a knock on effect, culminating in an increased number of international roles across European hot spots such as Paris, Dublin and Frankfurt.
-These financial risk jobs have proved to be attractive for talented Risk candidates - they may not have had exposure to these roles in their home market otherwise.
+These financial risk jobs, regulation jobs and operational risk jobs have proved to be attractive for talented Risk candidates - they may not have had exposure to these roles in their home market otherwise.

 Within Risk, across both Banking and Asset Management, companies are continually expanding their offerings to employees in an attempt to ensure they are providing an appealing work environment and compensation package beyond just salary increases.
 Employees have cited numerous impactful or meaningful benefits when exploring new roles:

 From a Risk perspective, candidates often highlight desired benefits which include:

 Across Leveraged Finance risk candidates, there has been a strong demand for talented credit experts who have their own lending discretions or sanction authorities to sign off large complex and highly leveraged transactions.
 Within Investment Risk, the need for a CFA qualification is almost becoming a prerequisite in order to be considered for some opportunities, or at the very least to have completed or be in the process of completing them; candidates with programming and quantitative skills (Python and VBA) are also in demand.